afknapping/xafknapping.github.io/_posts/2015-11-06-dear-kids-part-6-move-slow-while-making-things.md

 ---

 Recently in my timeline, something came along that read something like this:

-> Tolkien took 12 years from releasing the hobbit to releasing lord of the rings.
+> It took Tolkien 12 years from releasing the hobbit to releasing lord of the rings.
 Good things take time.

 That made me really think.